-The birth injury attorneys at the Law Office of Jeffrey S. Glassman in Boston have experience and expertise in all types of birth injury cases, even the most complicated ones.
+The birth injury lawyers at the Law Office of Jeffrey S. Glassman in Boston have experience and expertise in all types of birth injury cases, even the most complicated ones.

-More importantly, our lawyers understand the sensitivity and seriousness of birth injury cases and are committed to handling your individual case with compassion and the utmost care.
-Our consultations are free and confidential, and we will meet you in your home, a hospital or any other place that is most convenient for you.
+More importantly, our attorneys understand the sensitivity and seriousness of birth injury cases and are committed to handling your individual case with compassion and the utmost care.
+Our consultations are free and confidential.
+We will meet you in your home, the hospital or any other place that is most convenient for you.

-Our law firm is equipped to properly investigate these types of complicated cases and obtain justice for the families we represent.
-We work with medical experts who can help us determine whether a doctor, nurse, midwife or other medical professional breached the standard of care and have the resources to take your case from investigation through litigation.
+Our office is equipped to properly investigate these complicated cases and obtain justice for the families we represent.
+We work with medical experts who can help us determine whether a doctor, nurse, midwife or other medical professional breached the standard of care.
+We have the resources to take your case from investigation through litigation, if necessary.

-Having a baby who is injured at birth can be a traumatic experience and can result in long-term disability and even wrongful death.
+Having a baby who is injured at birth is a traumatic experience and can result in long-term disability and even wrongful death.
 In addition, birth injuries can take a financial and emotional toll on your entire family.

 If your child has suffered a birth injury or you suspect that your child was injured during birth, you need to contact an experienced and knowledgeable birth injury lawyer to make sure that you and your child receive the compensation and justice that you deserve.Most Birth Injuries Are Caused by Medical Malpractice

 Babies usually suffer birth injuries because of medical malpractice by those entrusted with their care.
-This includes doctors, nurses, hospital staff, medical emergency staff and midwives.
+This can include doctors, nurses, hospital staff, medical emergency staff and midwives.

 Birth injuries might be more common than you think.
 Statistics show that for every 1,000 infants born in the United States, six to eight have birth injuries.